the-code-haven/angular-temporal/CONTRIBUTING.md

 3. CI/CD pipeline runs tests and builds
 4. Automatic npm publish and GitHub release
 5. Release notes generated from commit messages

-## 🤝 Code of Conduct

-This project follows the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you agree to uphold this code.

 ## 📞 Getting Help